Convex ordering and quantification of quantumness: Abstract

 \section{Abstract}

-The properties of distance measures for the quantification of nonclassical properties will be studied.
-An ordering of quantum states will be introduced which relies on the basic algebraic definition of classical states.
-The classical manipulations of quantum states will be considered to further generalize the ordering.
-Our order method can be used for a quantification of nonclassicality in a natural way.
-We apply this method to introduce a nonclassicality measure, which is based on the fundamental quantum superposition principle.
+The characterization of physical systems requires a comprehensive understanding of quantum effects.
+One aspect is a proper quantification of the strength of such quantum phenomena.
+Here, a general convex ordering of quantum states will be introduced which is based on the algebraic definition of classical states.
+This definition resolves the ambiguity of the quantumness quantification using topological distance measures.
+Classical operations on quantum states will be considered to further generalize the ordering prescription.
+Our technique can be used for a natural and unambiguous quantification of general quantum properties whose classical reference has a convex structure.
+We apply this method to typical scenarios in quantum optics and quantum information theory to study measures which are based on the fundamental quantum superposition principle.